-• Reduction of systemic risk: margin requirements for non-centrally cleared derivatives would be expected to reduce contagion and spillover effects by ensuring that collateral is available to offset losses caused by the default of a derivatives counterparty.

-- 16 CPMI-IOSCO (2017), paragraph 5.2.43, p 36. - 17 BCBS-IOSCO (2020).
-This supersedes the July 2019 version. - 18 See BCBS-IOSCO (2020), pp2-4 for a discussion of these goals and the liquidity impact that would result from derivatives counterparties' need to provide liquid high-quality collateral to meet IM requirements. - 19 See BCBS-IOSCO (2019) for the standards for margin requirements as of March 2020. - In April 2020, the BCBS and IOSCO extended by one year the final two implementation phases in order to provide additional operational capacity for firms to respond to the immediate impact of Covid-19 and at the same time, facilitate covered entities to act diligently to comply with the standards for margin requirements by the revised deadline.
+- Reduction of systemic risk: margin requirements for non-centrally cleared derivatives would be expected to reduce contagion and spillover effects by ensuring that collateral is available to offset losses caused by the default of a derivatives counterparty. - Promotion of central clearing: by reflecting the potentially higher risk associated with noncentrally cleared derivatives, margin requirements for these products are generally at a higher level than for centrally cleared products. - 16 CPMI-IOSCO (2017) at paragraph 5.2.43, p 36 and in the cover note respectively state "...in a period of rising price volatility or credit risk of participants, a CCP may require additional IM for a given portfolio beyond the amount required by the current margin model" and "[t]o the extent practicable and prudent, a CCP should adopt forward looking and relatively stable and conservative margin changes as changes in risk management requirements or practices that are positively correlated with the market, business or credit cycle fluctuations and may cause or exacerbate financial instability." - 17 CPSS-IOSCO (2012), p 54.
+See also CPMI-IOSCO (2017), pp 7-8 (further guidance on procyclical changes, including requirement to conduct periodic assessment of any destabilising procyclical changes).
+The PFMIs also state that an FMI (such as a CCP) should define stable and conservative collateral haircuts, calibrated to include periods of stressed market conditions.
+The PFMI provide that CCPs' margin system components be designed to ensure that margin levels are "commensurate with the risks and particular attributes of each product, portfolio, and market" that the CCP serves.
+CPMI-IOSCO (2017), paragraph 5.1.2, p 27. - 18 CPMI-IOSCO (2017), paragraph 5.2.43, p 36. - 19 BCBS-IOSCO (2020).
+This supersedes the July 2019 version. - 20 See BCBS-IOSCO (2020), pp 2-4 for a discussion of these goals and the liquidity impact that would result from derivatives counterparties' need to provide liquid high-quality collateral to meet IM requirements. - 21 See BCBS-IOSCO (2019) for the standards for margin requirements as of March 2020. - 22 In April 2020, the BCBS and IOSCO extended by one year the final two implementation phases in order to provide firms with additional operational capacity to respond to the immediate impact of Covid-19 and at the same time, facilitate covered entities to act diligently to comply with the standards for margin requirements by the revised deadline.
 With this extension, the final implementation phase will take place on 1 September 2022, at which point covered entities with an aggregate average notional amount (AANA) of non-centrally cleared derivatives greater than €8 billion will be subject to the requirements.
 As an intermediate step, from 1 September 2021 covered entities with an AANA of non-centrally cleared derivatives greater than €50 billion will be subject to the requirements.
-For further details see BCBS-IOSCO (2020). - 21 Counterparties can choose to adopt similar risk management arrangements for other transactions; under these circumstances the equivalent of IM is referred to as discretionary IM or independent amounts.
+For further details see BCBS-IOSCO (2020). - 23 Counterparties can choose to adopt similar risk management arrangements for other transactions; under these circumstances the equivalent of IM is referred to as discretionary IM or independent amounts.